Earn your terminal degree in Theatre

 - Freddie Ashley, Artistic Director of Actors’ Express in Atlanta and award-winning actor, comes to campus every spring for intern auditions, talks, and interviews.
-At least a dozen other guest artists connect by conference calls and skype.
+At least a dozen other guest artists connect by conference calls.

 USM Theatre pays for ALL of its graduate students.
 The University covers full Graduate tuition.
 In addition, the program pays a monthly stipend through assistantships and graduate work-study.

 - Graduate students work an average of 20 hours per week while classes are in session in theatre jobs such as teaching classes, running box office, building in the shops, and event managing.

 - Our semesters currently run 15 weeks plus one week prior to the start of classes for orientations, preparation meetings, and shop kick-offs.